 Cultural Triangle in Sri Lanka

 Cultural Triangle is considered to be a must-visit place while you are in Sri Lanka.
-Sri Lanka’s Cultural triangle is situated in the center of the island and covers an area which includes the World Heritage cultural sites of the Sacred City of Anuradhapura, the Ancient City of Polonnaruwa, and the Sacred City of Kandy.
+Sri Lanka’s Cultural triangle is situated in the center of the island.
+It covers an area which includes the World Heritage cultural sites of the Sacred City of Anuradhapura, the Ancient City of Polonnaruwa, and the Sacred City of Kandy.

-The Cultural Triangle is concentrated with many Buddhist Temples, Sculptures, Ancient Monasteries, and Stupas while some of them date back to over 2000 years.
+There are many Buddhist Temples, Sculptures, Ancient Monasteries, and Stupas in the Cultural Triangle.
+Some of them date back to over 2000 years.

 The area also covers some of the UNESCO World Heritage Sites including the ancient cities of Anuradhapura, Polonnaruwa, Sigiriya, Dambulla, and Kandy.
 The Cultural Triangle will help you understand the ancient Buddhist Culture of Sri Lanka which is dated back to thousands of years.